 7. See an Allergist!

 As your child gets older and seasons change, it is important that they stay in control of their symptoms.
 Allergists are trained to recognize the changing needs of your child.
-The Allergy and Asthma Center offers a variety of testing and treatment options and are conveniently located where you work, live, and play!
+The Premier Allergist offers a variety of testing and treatment options and are conveniently located where you work, live, and play!

-To schedule an appointment with one of our allergists, call The Allergy & Asthma Center at 1-800-778-9923 or email us.
+To schedule an appointment with one of our allergists, call The Premier Allergist at 1-800-778-9923 or email us.